robmatesick/linux-media-server/README.md

 # linux-media-server 🎥 🎵 📺
 Configuration for a :penguin: Linux-based media server with Plex.
 Making use of Docker Compose.
 Tested with Ubuntu Server LTS.

+Search for media to get, tell it to search for it, and after some time it will automatically be fetched and made available to Plex for watching/listening!

 ## Architecture